1996 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Easy Way to Know Your 1996 Half Dollar Value

-The easiest way to know your 1996 half dollar’s value is skipping complex grading manuals and getting instant assessment.
-These copper-nickel clad coins range from face value for circulated pieces to around $24 for MS-67 specimens, with MS-68 examples becoming scarce and commanding higher premiums.
-Silver proof versions reach approximately $27 in premium condition.
+The easiest way to know your 1996 half dollar’s value is to skip the complex grading manuals and get an instant assessment instead.
+These copper-nickel clad coins range from face value for circulated pieces to around $24 for MS-67 specimens, with MS-68 examples becoming genuinely scarce and commanding much higher premiums.

-Evaluating Kennedy’s portrait details, eagle feather sharpness, and surface quality typically requires expertise to distinguish between grades that significantly impact value—especially at MS-67 and above where pricing escalates.
+Evaluating Kennedy’s portrait details, eagle feather sharpness, and surface quality typically requires expertise to distinguish between grades that significantly impact value — especially at MS-67 and above where pricing escalates sharply.

 1996 Half Dollar Value Guides